Democrats sell infrastructure bill, push for Biden backup - NewsBreak

 “There is so much in Build Back Better that people are going to actually feel in their daily lives,” Craig said.
 "Build Back Better is going to change the way people can function in their daily lives, and that it’s at least as important as infrastructure.”

-Weissert reported from Washington, Beaumont from Atlantic, Iowa.
+Weissert reported from Washington and Beaumont from Atlantic, Iowa.
 Associated Press writer Steve Karnowski in St. Paul, Minnesota, contributed to this report.

 Comments / 0